 A loss of sense of smell or taste

-In order to ensure that learning is continued, irrespective of lockdown and self-isolation, we have developed a remote learning plan.
+In order to ensure that learning is continued, irrespective of self-isolation, we have developed a remote learning plan.
 This plan offers remote learning opportunities using digital media.
-We have analysed our cohorts this year and all have access to digital media or have had support from the school to get access.

 This plan will be applied in the following instances:

-- An individual is self-isolating because of a positive test within the household;
+- An individual is self-isolating due to a positive PCR

-Parents and children need to ensure they have logins and passwords for Tapestry, issued when they join school.
-When the Microsoft teams emails are in place for the children (due end of October) passwords will be sent to parents.
-These can be resent at parent’s request.
+Parents and children need to ensure they have logins and passwords for Tapestry and Microsoft Teams.
+Please do contact the school office if you require these logins - these can be resent at parent’s request.
 Other resources used will be free and accessible to all.

--We would like all children to come into school in their PE kits on a Wednesday please.
+-We would like all children to come into school in their PE kits on their PE day.
 This day will now be used for PE and outdoor/messy learning.
 Please remember to send them in with kit for all weathers.
 PE kits cannot be stored in school at the moment!

 - Children can bring in an extra pair of sensible shoes to leave in school, or wellingtons, so they have one pair for outdoor wear and one pair for indoors.
-We will be using the field all year to enable us to have distanced play times.
-Please ensure your child can independently change their shoes quickly.
-This is not compulsory but will help us keep the school as clean as possible.
+Please ensure your child can independently change their shoes.

 We are here to support you and your family so please do get in touch if you have any worries, information on family changes, or any feedback that will help us to help you and your child.